5 Reasons Why Memorialization Is Important to the Grieving Process

 There are few experiences in life more challenging and heartbreaking than the loss of a loved one.
 Although final arrangements provide a time for family and friends to come together to celebrate a life, these events can be overwhelming for those grieving.

-However, there is one important step in the grieving process that surviving loved ones should take following funeral or memorial services: memorialization.
+However, there is one important step in the grieving process that surviving loved ones should take after funeral services: memorialization.

 Memorialization is the act of preserving memories, events or people.
-It comes in many forms ranging from ceremonies to gatherings to physical pieces of remembrance, such as a memorial or an urn.
+It comes in many forms ranging from ceremonies to gatherings to physical pieces of remembrance, such as a memorial, urn or both.

 What Is the Purpose of a Memorial?